 ABOUT THE BOOK COUNCIL

-Singapore Book Council (SBC) is a charity with its beginnings in 1968.
-Its vision is to support Singapore authors and literature and to Build Our Imagine-nation by developing creativity, imagination, original thought and empathy through writing, reading, illustrating and storytelling.
-Its mission is to fulfil this vision by developing the literary arts sector through books and literary arts events, workshops, and awards.
-Its focus is Singapore and Asian content, content creation, training, translation, and appreciation of SingLit.
+The Singapore Book Council (SBC) is an independent charity with IPC status.
+Established in 1968 to support Singapore authors and literature, SBC aims to Build Our Imagine-nation by developing creativity, imagination, original thought and empathy through writing, reading, illustration and storytelling.
+We are committed to developing the literary arts sector through our festivals, training workshops and courses, as well as book awards to recognise excellence.

 Because It All Starts With A Story.

 To develop, support and advocate a multicultural literary arts sector.

 The Book Council cultivates Singapore’s literary arts scene by organising literary festivals like the Asian Festival of Children’s Content (AFCC); conferring prestigious awards like the Singapore Literature Prize; bringing communities together with the #BuySingLit movement; and supporting the industry through our Academy programmes.

 - To continually build the skill-set of professionals in the books and literary arts sector

 - To give awards and recognition to encourage excellence

 - To organise programmes and festivals to raise professional and community engagement